Digitally astute consumers demand more from SA banks

 Always On, Personalised Services

 Although negative consumer feedback is synonymous with social media, across conversation about digital, the net negative sentiment -40% suggests banks need to up their game.
 According to Boston Consulting Group’s (BCG) 2017 Global Retail Banking Report, if banks want to make “further progress in digitising for value” they’ll need to focus on personalisation and continuous delivery.
-Banks that offer personalised products that reflect and understand their customers’ needs and context will have better rates of retention and acquisition.
+Banks that offer personalised products that reflect and understand their customers’ needs and context will have better rates of retention.

 Continuous delivery is particularly key for SA banks.
 We observed that when online services or apps went down, it triggered an immediate dip in sentiment on social media.
 BCG’s report makes an important note on this: while once considered exciting new advantages, digital products, like mobile apps and online banking, are now considered basic essentials.